Security-Onion-Solutions/securityonion-docs/Sguil.rst

 Management
 ----------

 -  It is important to ensure events displayed in Sguil are regularly classified, or else it could cause problems with the Sguil database.
-Consider creating an `autocat rule <https://github.com/Security-Onion-Solutions/security-onion/wiki/ManagingAlerts#autocategorize-events>`__ to assist with this.
+Consider creating an `autocat rule <ManagingAlerts#autocategorize-events>`__ to assist with this.

--  `Configure Sguil alert email notification(s) <https://github.com/Security-Onion-Solutions/security-onion/wiki/Email#how-do-i-configure-sguil-to-send-alerts-via-email>`__
+-  `Configure Sguil alert email notification(s) <Email#how-do-i-configure-sguil-to-send-alerts-via-email>`__

--  `Configure retention for Sguil alerts <https://github.com/Security-Onion-Solutions/security-onion/wiki/ManagingAlerts#sguil-days-to-keep>`__
+-  `Configure retention for Sguil alerts <ManagingAlerts#sguil-days-to-keep>`__

 Customize (Sguil client)
 ------------------------